Available on Fab

 Q: The folder only contains the loading map, but Play shows a C++ loading widget.
 Why?

 A: Older setup data could point directly at the native UPSOAutopilotLoadingScreenWidget fallback instead of a project-owned UMG asset.
 Run the setup wizard and use the loading-widget fix or Create/Update Startup Flow.
-Current builds create and assign the editable /Game/PSOAutopilot/WBP_PSOAutopilotLoadingScreen Widget Blueprint.
+Current builds create and assign editable Widget Blueprint templates at /Game/PSOAutopilot/WBP_PSOAutopilotLoadingScreen plus _Minimal and _Telemetry.

 Q: My Project Settings get permanently changed after using the Boot Loader.